The thief's story class 10 English footprints without questions

 Q 1.
 Who does ‘I’ refer to in this story?

 Ans.
-I refers to Hari Singh, the narrator of the story, who is a 15-year-old experienced thief.
+I refers to Hari Singh, the narrator of the story, who is a 15-year-old

 Q 2.
 What is he “a fairly successful hand” at?